whalepark/blog/_posts/2025-09-27-why-do-we-even-need-rvalue-references.md

 printf("%d\n", y); // 3

-int x = 3;     // An rvalue is assigned to an lvalue int &y = x;    // The memory space of the rvalue x is bound to the lvalue reference y printf("%d\n", y); // 3
+int x = 3;     // An rvalue is assigned to an lvalue int &y = x;    // The memory space of the lvalue x is bound to the lvalue reference y printf("%d\n", y); // 3
 ```